Area Targets: A Tango’s Dream

 Transformers and Other Electrical

-One vulnerability that our nation has had for years, but has become more recognized and more significant recently (the farther we get from a day when most people could live without electricity for a few days), is our power grid.
+One vulnerability that our nation has had for years, but has become more recognized and more significant recently (the farther we get from a day when most people could live without electricity for a few days), is our electrical infrastructure.

 Recent craven attacks have demonstrated that even a few well placed rifle shots can have a massive, cascading effect on our power grid.